Kong/docs.konghq.com/app/_hub/kong-inc/aws-lambda/index.md

 #### Steps

-You must have access to the AWS Console as a user who is allowed to operate with lambda functions, and create users and roles.
+Prerequisite: You must have access to the AWS Console as a user who is allowed to operate with lambda functions, and create users and roles.

 1. Create an Execution role in AWS.
 2. Create a user that will invoke the function via Kong and test it.